Hague Secret Emissary Affair: Background

 Throughout much of the late 19th Century, Korea had been caught in the crossfire of several conflicts between the more powerful nations of Japan, Russia, and China.
 Following the Empire of Japan's victory over Russia in the 1904–1905 Russo-Japanese War, Japan sought to formalize its control over the Korean Peninsula.
 It assumed hegemony over the Empire of Korea with the Eulsa Treaty of 1905.

 Korea claimed that the Eulsa treaty was illegal because it was signed under the threat of Japanese force without the approval of Emperor Gojong.
 The treaty took away Korea’s diplomatic rights and prevented the path to Korean autonomy that had been promised.

-In 1905, a Korean party of Syngman Rhee and Pyeng Yoon traveled to the Portsmouth Conference in an attempt to invoke the good offices of the United States that were promised to them through the Joseon-United States Treaty of 1882.
+In 1905, a Korean party of Syngman Rhee and Byeong-gu Yun traveled to the Portsmouth Conference in an attempt to invoke the good offices of the United States that were promised to them through the Joseon-United States Treaty of 1882.
 Article 1 of the treaty provides:

 There shall be perpetual peace and friendship between the President of the United States and the King of Joseon and the citizens and subjects of their respective Governments.
 If other powers deal unjustly or oppressively with either Government, the other will exert their good offices on being informed of the case to bring about an amicable arrangement, thus showing their friendly feelings.

 The party met with President Theodore Roosevelt, presenting a memorial that documented Japan’s mistreatment of Korea.
-However, this meeting did not result in any meaningful action because it was claimed that Yoon and Rhee did not have any official diplomatic standing.
+However, this meeting did not result in any meaningful action because it was claimed that Yun and Rhee did not have any official diplomatic standing.